 To encourage students to connect more personally to their role as abolitionists, I asked them to write their autobiography, to imagine the experiences that led them to dedicate their lives to the fight against slavery.
 I emphasized to them what a remarkable thing it was for someone to become an abolitionist-slavery was the dominant institution in the United States.
 It had existed here for more than 200 years, was protected by the Constitution and U.S. Supreme Court rulings, and was the single most profitable "industry" in the country.
 By the birth of the abolition movement, most U.S. presidents had owned slaves.
 I asked: "What motivates you to work against your government and for equality?
 How did you come to think that you could make a difference in the world?"

-The abolition movement was the foundation of virtually all social justice movements in the United States.
+I told students that they were free to choose their gender, age, race, social class, and region was the foundation of virtually all social justice movements in the United States.